phil-opp/blog_os/_posts/2015-08-18-multiboot-kernel.md

 - the `$<` and `$@` in the assembly target are [automatic variables]
 - the Makefile has rudimentary multi-architecture support, e.g. `make arch=mips iso` tries to create an ISO for MIPS (it will fail of course as we don't support MIPS yet).

 Now we can invoke `make` and all updated assembly files are compiled and linked.
 The `make iso` command also creates the ISO image and `make run` will additionally start QEMU.
-Nice!

 ## What's next?